 When we can and can't help

 If your contractor doesn't want to fix work which you believe is defective after your contract is complete, we may be able to help.
-For us to assist you, your complaint needs to satisfy the following:

 - Your contract needs to be for building work which includes things like: